 Student Life in Guayaquil

 The author of Guayaquil’s rebirth was a project called Malecon 2000.
 Utilizing city sales taxes, a massive project began on the city’s Guayas River waterfront.
 It grew and grew, starting with parks and museums.
 Botanical gardens, cafes, tall ships, and gorgeous outdoor living spaces were born.
 The Malecon project spread upwards — literally — with a revitalization of the hillside shanties into a colorful walk of coffeehouses, gift shops, and bakeries.
 Even the island in the middle of the river has been established as an eco-sanctuary, with the indigenous population living as they always have and outsiders leaving at dusk.

-Guayaquil now is able to compete with Quito for visitor attention.
-Its beautiful riverfront features art, outdoor cafes, theatres, parks, and a fantastic riverwalk.
+Guayaquil now is able to compete with Quito for visitor attention with its beautiful riverfront that features art, outdoor cafes, theatres, parks, and a fantastic riverwalk.
 Massive shrimp catches from the city’s fisheries industry means the restaurants are serving delicious ceviche — a zesty local delicacy.
 Other industries have grown, and Guayaquil has become a jumping-off point for tourism hotspots like the Galapagos, the Amazon, and more mountainous destinations like Cuenca.

 There are more obvious places to study in South America, and Guayaquil may not be on your first wish list — but it’s definitely worth considering.
-You won’t run into American tourists every day, and there is plenty to do beyond the classroom.
+You won’t run into American tourists every day, and there’s plenty to do beyond the classroom.
 Whether you’re exploring Parque Seminario’s fountains and trees, Malecon 2000’s shopping mall and IMAX theatre, or Las Penas’ lighthouse and art galleries, you’ll have plenty of opportunities to practice Spanish when you’re studying in Guayaquil.